locofocos/locofocos.github.io/_posts/2018-06-07-sensible-command-line-git-graphs.md

 ![Visualizing concurrent branches using git lg]({{ "assets/git_lg_confusing.PNG" | absolute_url }})

-## Visualizing many branches via CLI
+## Visualizing many branches via CLI (Advanced)
 When visualizing a few branches, we have the luxury of viewing every commit.
 This becomes overwhelming when the repo has a large number of branches.
-Granted, we could explicitly specify a few branches like `git log --graph master mybranch anotherbranch` instead of using `--all`, but sometimes you want to see them *all*, even if each branch has numerous commits.
+Granted, we could explicitly specify a few branches like `git log --graph master mybranch anotherbranch` instead of using `--all` (which is certainly a technique I'd recommend when the following one is overkill).
+However, sometimes you want to see an overview of them *all*, even if each branch has numerous commits.
 Here's my solution.

 #### Setup
 1. Install ruby for running my script.